Configuring the SAP system server

 to an SAP R/3 application server in your configuration.
 If you are using an InfoPrint

-Manager AIX server or InfoPrint Manager Linux server, these files reside in the /usr/lpp/pd/bin
+Manager AIX or InfoPrint Manager Linux server, these files reside in the /usr/lpp/pd/bin

 directory.
 If you are using an InfoPrint Manager for Windows server, these files reside

-For the secondary qualifier (sys), specify the name of the system where your SAP applications are running: hp for HP-UX or sun for Sun Solaris.
+For the secondary qualifier (sys), specify the name of the system where your SAP applications are running, hp for HP-UX, linux for Linux, or sun for Sun Solaris.